 Don’t you think this would take email marketing to the next level?

 If you’re not reaping the desired benefits from email marketing, you’re not following the best practices.
 Let’s scan some of the best tactics that could assist your campaign on the right path:

 Table of Contents

 Most customers love special attention.
 They don’t want brands to view them as just another customer.
 Marketers need to have a planned strategy to connect with these customers.
 They could execute this strategy via personalized targeting, where they could collect personal information of each customer such as name, LOB (line of business), interests and many more to curate the email accordingly.

-Zoran Orak, a well-known personality who helps business develop and implement the right email automation strategy, once stated that the first point of personalizing an email is in the subject line through which you’d see better performance.
+Zoran Orak, a well-known personality who helps businesses develop and implement the right email automation strategy, once stated that the first point of personalizing an email is in the subject line through which you’d see better performance.

 Personalized emails also deliver a 6x higher transaction rate.

-Find below example:
+Find the below example:

 Marketers are now very often using personalization in their email campaigns.
-They know even if the prospect doesn’t get converted at the moment, they might be in the future.
+They know that even if the prospect doesn’t get converted at the moment, they might be in the future.

 So, make your effort worthwhile by investing your time in the right personalization tactics.